denisftw/s2gen/README.md

 # s2gen - static site generator

 This is a simple static site generator written in Scala for my web-site [appliedscala.com](http://appliedscala.com/).
 It assumes that you write the content in Markdown and use Freemarker as a template engine.
-The generator supports watching for file changes and is completely unopinionated about organizing front-end assets.
+The generator supports watching for file changes, and it is completely unopinionated about organizing front-end assets.

 ## Getting started